RuairiPD/GuiProject_EscapeRoom/README.md

 # Ruairi To-Do
 # 1. Make key appear when game finished
-# 2. Get it to break when red is touched

 # 3. add a green/redlight so player knows when its started and if they failed
 # 4. FUGGG THIS SHITTTTTTTTTTTTTTTTTTT